 In addition to the test report, a set of one (1) hour of logged data, in accordance with Subsection 6.2, shall be submitted to the TSO.
-The test shall include active frequency control with at least FCR-N enabled, recommended to be set on maximal capacity, if applicable.
+During this hour, FCR-N shall be enabled and set to maximal capacity if the application concerns FCR-N. If the application regards FCR-D and the full allowed operating range of the entity is not utilized by FCR-N, FCR-D shall be enabled and set to the maximal capacity allowed by the allowed operating range.